gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

             Timing belts and a pulley

 While a timing belt may complete a similar objective to :term:`chain <Sprocket>`, its characteristics and strengths are very different.
-Timing belts are lighter and more compact than chains, but they lack the customizability of their bulkier brother - belts come in a closed loop of predetermined length, and there’s no changing that length on the fly.
+Timing belts are lighter and more compact than chains, but they lack the customizability of their bulkier brother - belts come in a closed loop of predetermined length, and there's no changing that length on the fly.

 Like chain, belt is identified by its :term:`pitch <Pitch>` - common pitches found on FTC robots include HTD 5mm, HTD 3mm, and GT2 3mm.